Troponin - amended algorithm

 BCG Referral Form (Winchester)

-Consent / Referral to paediatric therapy
+Referral criteria for paediatric therapy

 Please note that the dermatology service supports acute dermatology.
 Cosmetic and benign referrals will need to be supported by individual funding requests.